Edingthorpe Hall is a Jacobean Hall from the early 1600s built on over half an acre of land.

 It has a 50” smart TV, soundbar and DVD player – as well as a large selection of films for the whole family.

-The room has a huge medieval fireplace but unfortunately it is not in operation.
+The room has a huge medieval fireplace with a new wood burning stove.

 The entrance hall also leads into the oldest part of the house, with a beautiful inglenook fireplace hosting a wood burning stove as the main focal point.